REENCOUNTER IN DIEPENHEIM

 The beginning of the novel:

 On a sunny day in May, Dorian Pots arrived at a hotel just outside Diepenheim in the Dutch region of Twente.
-After he had installed himself in his room, he decided to take a brisk walk to this tiny medieval town where he had an appointment at four.
+After a quick lunch in the restaurant he decided to take a brisk walk to this tiny medieval town where he had an appointment at two.
 He was three quarters of an hour early and settled on the terrace of cafe Boonk.
 A few minutes later, the silence was interrupted by the click clack of approaching heels.
 He looked up and saw a tall figure dressed in a bright blue polka dot dress.
 A rugged diva firmly walked on the terrace and seated herself, two tables away.
 Grey curls framed a harsh make-up spackled phiz.
 Dorian’s gaze attached to hers.
 She looked questioningly, followed by a surprised smile.
 Her fiery red mouth fell a little open.
 Then she cried with booming voice:

 ‘Well, well, Dorian Pots!
 My old schoolmate!’